top of page

 8. Beach Days

-The calming sound of waves and the peacefulness of the beach can have an immediate, soothing effect on your mind.
-Time spent near water can help alleviate stress and boost your mood.
+The calming sound of waves and the peacefulness of the beach have soothing effects.
+Time spent near water alleviates stress and boosts your mood.

 • LinkedIn